aaronbrick/tasky/README.md

-This project is a service for arranging tasks in time, being developed by Aaron Brick.
+This project is a service for arranging tasks in time.